cep21/gotemplate/README.md

 ## License file

-A License file is manditory for open source projects.
+A License file is mandatory for open source projects.
 Which you use is up to you.
 Most companies I've seen appreciate [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for the patent clauses.
 Another reasonable choice is [MIT](https://tldrlegal.com/license/mit-license).